The First Assessment of PhiSat-2 Imagery for Monocular Building Height Estimation: Method

-To strengthen height estimation, a Feature-Enhanced Bin Refinement (FEBR) module is introduced at the end of the height stream, as illustrated in \hyperref[fig:febr]{Fig.~\ref*{fig:febr}}.
-Unlike DETR-like~\citep{carion2020end} bin heads adopted in existing monocular depth and height estimation methods~\citep{bhat2021adabins, chen2023htc, li2024binsformer}, where bin queries are mainly refined through stacked self-attention and cross-attention blocks, the proposed FEBR adopts a feature-enhanced refinement strategy.
-Specifically, multi-level height features are first progressively enhanced and fused, and bin queries are then updated through a Coarse-to-Fine Query Readout (CFQR) process.
-In this way, bin refinement is explicitly aligned with the hierarchical feature pyramid, rather than relying primarily on repeated attention-based query updates.
-Such a design is better suited to dense building height estimation, where reliable prediction depends on both large-scale structural context and fine-grained spatial details distributed across different feature levels.
 Similar to BinsFormer~\citep{li2024binsformer}, FEBR takes the top three levels of the height feature pyramid as inputs and refines bin queries in a coarse-to-fine manner.
 Starting from the coarsest level, each feature map is first processed by a $1\times1$ convolution for channel alignment.
 A Restormer block is then applied for feature enhancement and contextual modeling.
 Compared with standard Transformer blocks used in DETR, Restormer ~\citep{zamir2022restormer} is better suited to high-resolution dense prediction due to its more efficient context aggregation and better preservation of local spatial details.
 At each subsequent level, the enhanced feature from the previous stage is bilinearly upsampled and fused with the current-level feature by element-wise addition, allowing coarse-level semantic information to be progressively propagated to finer resolutions.
 Based on the enhanced feature at each level, a Coarse-to-Fine Query Readout (CFQR) module is employed to update the bin queries, thereby progressively refining their feature-conditioned representations.
 Specifically, let $\mathbf{Q}_{l-1}\in\mathbb{R}^{K\times C}$ denote the $K$ bin queries from the previous stage, and let $\mathbf{F}_{l}\in\mathbb{R}^{H_l\times W_l\times C}$ denote the output feature of Restormer block at level $l$. $\mathbf{F}_{l}$ is first flattened into spatial tokens, denoted by $\bar{\mathbf{F}}_{l}\in\mathbb{R}^{H_lW_l\times C}$.
 Cross-attention weights are then computed based on the similarity between $\mathbf{Q}_{l-1}$ and $\bar{\mathbf{F}}_{l}$ as:

 where $\mathbf{A}_{l}\in\mathbb{R}^{K\times H_lW_l}$, $Norm$ denotes $L_2$ normalization.
 The resulting attention weights are used to generate a readout from the current-level feature tokens:

 where $\mathbf{R}_{l}\in\mathbb{R}^{K\times C}$.
 The updated bin queries are then obtained by residual addition followed by normalization: